The-Microservice-Dungeon/decisionlog/_decisions/robot-event-and-command-list.md

     v3:
         date: 2021-11-24
         comment specified events
+todos:
-todo: complete current WIP version cpo
+    - (cpo) Complete current WIP
 ---

 ## Why is there need for such a decision?